Particular/docs.particular.net/nservicebus/architecture/scaling.md

 ### Competing consumers

 The easiest way to scale out is with [brokered transports](/transports/types.md#broker-transports), as those can make use of the *[competing consumer pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html)*.
 This is done by deploying multiple instances of an endpoint that will all start processing messages from the same queue.
 When a message is delivered, any of the endpoint instances could potentially process it.
 The NServiceBus transport will try to ensure that only one instance will actually process the message.
-Be aware of [the need for idempotency](/nservicebus/azure/ways-to-live-without-transactions.md#the-need-for-idempotency).

 The image below shows the component `ClientUI` sending a command message to the logical endpoint `Sales`.
 But with messaging, the message is actually sent to the `Sales` queue.
 With two consumers competing for the `Sales` endpoint, both could potentially process the incoming message.